Maintenance Notice: Trademarks, Data Brokers and various other applications will be unavailable on January 20, starting at 6:00 p.m.

 Millions of Texans move and do not update their registration addresses right away.
 This is not fatal to the application (if the registration address is still in the territory).
 It does not affect the filing authority’s judgement of the residence address portions of the application.

-If a candidate is not registered at the address listed of the application for a place on the ballot, you may alert the candidate to the issue, as the candidate might be on the suspense list (as long as you alert candidates uniformly).
+If a candidate is not registered at the address listed on the application for a place on the ballot, you may alert the candidate to the issue, as the candidate might be on the suspense list (as long as you alert candidates uniformly).

 It looks as if the candidate is not a registered voter of the area elected from, but I think there has been some mistake.
 I remember they voted in our bond election last year.
 What next?